Lymington & Pennington Town Council - "By Sea & Forest Enchanted"

 LYMINGTON SPORTS GROUND PAVILION UPGRADE STARTS /CONTRACTOR APPOINTED

 Lymington & Pennington Town Council is pleased to announce the commencement of the £344,000 extensive refurbishment programme on the Lymington Sports Ground Pavilion.

 The Town Council has appointed contractor HH Drew to deliver the programme which once completed will provide new changing rooms and toilets plus improved disabled user facilities and an upgraded and extended clubroom.

 The scheme is being funded with grants from the Football Stadia Improvement Scheme and the ECB, plus developer contributions and Town Council resources.

 BURRARD NEALE MONUMENT

 The Council is supporting an initiative to improve and restore the obelisk and surrounds erected in memory of Admiral Sir Harry Burrard Neale at Walhampton.
 This monument can be seen from various points in the town.
-For more information on this important project please click on Burrard Neale Brochure [5Mb]
+For more information on this important project, please click here Burrard Neale Brochure [5Mb]

-POTHOLES: While this Council does not repair roads, potholes and pavement issues can be reported online at http://www3.hants.gov.uk/index/transport/roadproblems.htm where you can also view the progress of items reported.
+Although Lymington & Pennington Town Council does not repair roads, potholes and pavements, issues can be reported online at http://www3.hants.gov.uk/index/transport/roadproblems.htm where you can also view progress of items reported.